11 Psychological Factors of Dominant Culture on Mental Health

 Reasons to accept cultural diversity:

 Better therapy and diagnosis.
-Knowledge of an individual’s cultural background and how it may impact mental health aids in better therapy and diagnosis.
+Knowledge of an individual’s cultural background and its potential impact on mental health facilitates more effective treatment and diagnosis.

 Establishing rapport and trust.
 When clients believe their therapist is aware of and respectful of their culture, they are more likely to open up and engage in therapy.